 The staff member who witnesses or receives the report will ensure that the immediate behavior stops and will reinforce to the student that bullying will not be tolerated.
-The staff member will ensure that the proper documentation is made with the Principal, who will ensure that Parent/Guardian (of student being bullied and the student bullying) notification will be made by phone call, incident report and team meeting when necessary.
-The team meeting will consist of the student meeting with the Intervention Team which shall include the classroom teacher, the Principal, one of the student's assigned teachers, and the counselor or family advocate; and for students on an IEP or 504 Plan, a special education teacher, to discuss the problem, solutions to the problem and to reinforce that bullying will not be tolerated.
+The staff member will ensure that the proper documentation is made with the Principal, who will ensure that the

+Parent/Guardian (of the student being bullied and the student bullying) notification will be made by phone call, the incident report is completed, and a team meeting is held when necessary.
+The team meeting will consist of the bullying student meeting with the Intervention Team, which shall include the classroom teacher, the Principal, one of the bullying student's assigned teachers, and the counselor or family advocate; and for students on an IEP or 504 Plan, a special education teacher, to discuss the problem and solutions to the problem and to reinforce that bullying will not be tolerated.
 A plan will be developed with future consequences if the behavior continues.
-The Student must sign the form.
+The bullying student must sign the form.
 A copy of the incident report and plan will be sent home.
-The Student must meet with family advocate or counselor for bullying education.
+The bullying student must meet with family advocate or counselor for bullying education.

-Step 2: Formal meeting with parents and administration
+Step 2: Formal Meeting with Parents and Administration

 School staff will notify parents/guardians of the involved student(s).
-The parents/guardians will be required to meet with the Intervention Team to develop an Individual Behavior Plan, or in the case of a student on an IEP, if applicable, amendments to the existing IEP.
+The parents/guardians of the bullying student will be required to meet with the Intervention Team to develop an Individual Behavior Plan, or in the case of a student on an IEP, if applicable, amendments to the existing IEP.
 Previous documentation will be reviewed with the parent/guardian.
-The student will be required to sign the anti-bullying behavior contract with a parent/guardian and administration signatures as witnesses.
-The student(s) will begin individual sessions with the school counselor and consequences will be included in the Anti-Bullying Behavior Contract including but not limited to the following:
+The bullying student will be required to sign the anti-bullying behavior contract with a parent/guardian and administration signatures as witnesses.
+The bullying student will begin individual sessions with the school counselor and consequences will be included in the Anti-Bullying Behavior Contract including but not limited to the following:

-Student and parent/guardian will attend Bully Education (DVD's/ lessons, etc.) with the family advocate or counselor.
+The bullying student and parent/guardian will attend Bully Education (DVDs, lessons, etc.) with the family advocate or counselor.

-Mandatory Counseling Sessions to be provided by one of the following: School Counselor, IHS, Contracted counseling services, or a Family Advocate with progress notes and further recommendations sent to the school.
+Mandatory Counseling Sessions to be provided by one of the following: School Counselor, IHS, contracted counseling services, or a Family Advocate with progress notes and further recommendations sent to the school.